mauriceqch/geo_dist/README.md

 # Software
 * Written by Dong Tian @ MERL
-* Modified by Maurice Quach @ L2S, CNRS, CentraleSup ́elec, Universit ́e Paris-Saclay
+* Modified by Maurice Quach @ L2S, CNRS, CentraleSupélec, Université Paris-Saclay

 This software is written to compute geometric distortions in a point cloud, including point-to-point and point-to-plane.